CZ-NIC/knot/doc/man_knotc.rst

   offline. (#)

 **zone-flush** [*zone*...] [**+outdir** *directory*] Trigger a zone journal flush to the configured zone file.
+If zonefile synchronization is disabled, the force option must be used.
   If an output directory is specified, the current zone is immediately dumped (in the blocking mode) to a zone file in the specified directory.
 See :ref:`Notes<notes>` below about the directory permissions. (#)

 **zone-backup** [*zone*...] **+backupdir** *directory* [*filter*...]